Stryge

 Charles Méryon, Strix (mythology)

-The Stryge is the name of a statue from the Galerie des chimères on the Notre Dame de Paris cathedral and the title of famous print by Charles Meryon first published in 1853.
+The Stryge (usually transliterated as the vampire) is the name of a sculpture, designed by Eugène Viollet-le-Duc and sculpted by the little-known Victor-Joseph Pyanet.
+It is part of the Galerie des chimères series of chimera on the Notre-Dame de Paris cathedral.
+It is also the title of famous print of the sculpture by Charles Méryon, first published in 1853.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Stryge" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Stryge ( Eugène Viollet-le-Duc)" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools